 I’d gained access to the Arkright house and checked the open carton of my employer’s books in the garage.
 The books had all been there, according to the inventory, but one book was not lined up neatly with the rest.
 It was shoved down in the side of the box.

 It was not a published book.
-It was a journal, about half full, written by someone named Alex (for Alexandra) Ross.
+It was a journal, about half full, written many years ago by someone named Alex (for Alexandra) Ross – apparently a teenage girl at that time.

 I had skimmed through the contents.
 There were some fairly conventional journal entries, some poems (well, they seemed to be poems), and a fair amount of gibberish.

 So, as always, my employer solved mysteries, and provided new ones.
-Specifically, why were we staying in town, apparently indefinitely?
-How much of her decision had been:
+We were, apparently, staying in town for the foreseeable future.
+How much of that decision had been based on:

-1) A desire to comply with the law and avoid any risk of getting into trouble,
+1) A desire to comply with the law and avoid any possibility of getting into trouble,

 2) A desire to ensure that justice was done,